Equipped for Little Sleep

 Since I was 14, when I was diagnosed first with Ulcerative Colitis, I have had a ton of sleep issues.

 Back and forth between two extremes, I have had almost every kind of sleep problem in stages.
-Sleeping too much, complete insomnia, hallucinations, sleep apnea, sleep paralysis, night terrors, feverish sleeps, light sleeping, sleeping too deeply, partial coma sleeping (due to my the sleep apnea), and probably 20 additional issues at one time or another.
+Sleeping too much, complete insomnia, hallucinations, sleep apnea, sleep paralysis, night terrors, feverish sleeps, light sleeping, sleeping too deeply, coma-like sleeping (due to my the sleep apnea), and probably 20 additional issues at one time or another.

 So when we brought a new puppy into the house, while I was worried about getting run down too much and my health really taking a turn, the relatively sleepless nights are nothing new.